LukeAC/vio-agnst-wmn-dash/README.md

 # Contributions

 Contributions are always welcome - I recommend forking this repository if you plan to prepare any improvements or alterations to the dashboard.
-Feel free to reach out to luke.a.collins@outlook.com with any questions you may have about this application.
+Feel free to reach out/create an issue with any questions you may have about this application.